axonweb3/axon-docs/docs/getting-started/for-dapp-devs/deploy_solidity.md

 export default config;
 ```

-Now you can connect Hardhat to this Axon node, for example to run a deployment script against it, you simply need to run it using `--network axon`:
+With these configurations in place, now you can connect Hardhat to this Axon node.
+For example, to run a deployment script against it, simply run the script using `--network axon`:
 ```shell
 $ npx hardhat run scripts/deploy.ts --network axon